ezfs

 Part 10: Deleting files

-While testing the previous part, you probably created lots of files that are now cluttering your disk.
-Let’s implement a way to delete those files.
+Everyone makes mistakes sometimes, so we should probably also implement a way to delete files.
 Review how the VFS dentry and inode caches interact with each other using the resources given earlier in this assignment.
 Implement the unlink and evict_inode ops so that you can delete files.

-You are not required to implement directory removal in this part, that will happen in the next part.
+You are not required to implement directory removal in this part; that will happen in the next part.
 Ensure that you are reclaiming data blocks and EZFS inodes when appropriate.
-To test this, see if you can repeatedly create and remove files.
+To test this, see if you can repeatedly create and remove files using something like the following:

 for i in {1..10}; do touch {1..14}; rm {1..14}; done

-In a Unix-like operating system, what is the correct behavior if one process unlinks a file while another process has the same file open?
+This raises an important question: what is the correct behavior if one process unlinks a file while another process has that same file open?
 Here’s an experiment you can run on ext4 or the EZFS reference implementation to find out:

 Part 11: Making and removing directories

-Implement creating new directories.
-That is, user programs should be able to call mkdir().
-This should be very similar to what you did to support creating regular files.
 You need to make sure that you’re setting a size and link count appropriate for a directory, rather than a regular file.
-Hint: consider the link count of the parent directory of the newly created directory as well.
-In this part as well as the preceding ones, you should make sure that whatever robustness tests you did earlier continue to pass.
+Hint: make sure to consider the link count of the parent directory of a newly created directory as well!

-Implement deleting directories.
-User programs should be able to call rmdir() successfully on empty directories.
-This should be very similar to what you did in the previous part.
-Take a look at simple_rmdir() for some additional directory-specific steps.
+For deleting directories, take a look at simple_rmdir() for some additional directory-specific steps.
 Note that simple_empty() is not sufficient to check if a directory is empty for our purposes, because the function simply checks the dentry cache to see if a directory has children.
 Can you think of a case where this would lead to incorrect behavior?

 Here’s a sample session: